Song Yingxing -- Great Scientist and Writer of Tian Gong Kai Wu

 Ironically, some of Song Yingxing’s masterpieces were spread and well preserved in Japan and some other countries.

-No one could know what else he would have achieved if the society was stable, or the changing of dynasties were not that cruel.
+No one could know what else he would have achieved if the society was stable, or the changing of dynasties was not that cruel.

 You Might Also Like: